-As part of the Configuration Management (CM) extended infrastructure, the web-based CM Reporting Server allows you to query the combined data in existing CM Configuration Server Databases (CM-CSDB) and create detailed reports.
+As part of the HP Client Automation (HPCA) extended infrastructure, the web-based Reporting Server allows you to query the combined data in existing HPCA Configuration Server Databases (CSDB) and create detailed reports.
 In addition, you have the option of mounting an existing LDAP directory, which allows you to filter your data using your LDAP directory levels.

-The CM Reporting Server interface provides a dynamic and intuitive way to use CM SQL data for reporting and overall environmental assessment.
+The Reporting Server interface provides a dynamic and intuitive way to use HPCA data for reporting and overall environmental assessment.
+The Reporting Server home page displays summary information based on the reports that are enabled.
+See Modifying the Reporting Server Configuration File on page 28 for information on enabling reports.